Progress report for SW18-500

 - Field tours – Field tours held yearly to allow community members the opportunity to interact and ask questions about cover crop management.

 - Workshops – Each year, a workshop held in one of the participating counties to discuss educational themes related to the project.
 Feedback to be collected from attendees to guide future outreach efforts.
+A workshop was held in February 2020 and included presentations on cover crops and soil health and a Q&A panel of participating farmers.

-- Local Presentations – Up-to-date results are presented at relevant local events, including the SWCRC advisory board meetings, Conservation District meetings, etc.
+- Local Presentations – Up-to-date results are presented at relevant local events, including the SWCRC advisory board meetings, Conservation District meetings, etc..

 - A dedicated listserv to facilitate the sharing of project information and outreach events.